IRAQ – The Trip

 Abu Hanifa Mosque.
 Contains the tomb of Abu Hanifa (699–767), a Persian Sunni Muslim theologian and jurist who became the eponymous founder of the Hanafi school of Sunni jurisprudence, which has remained the most widely practiced law school in the Sunni tradition.

 Don’t miss this spectacular, huge mosque.
-Outside the clocktower and entrance columns have intricate carving, a blue band of calligraphy encircles it, and the minaret has intricate brick/tile work.
+Outside the clocktower and entrance columns have intricate carvings, a blue band of calligraphy encircles it, and the minaret has intricate brick/tile work.
 Inside it is a splendor of incised stone work, many small domes and intricate columns.
 The maquina work in the large dome is wonderful.

 Al-Aimmah Bridge is a bridge over the Tigris that links the areas of A’dhamiyyah, which is a majority Sunni Arab area, from its east bank, with the Shi’te area of Kadhimiyyah on its west.
 A’dhamiyyah is where the mosque of Sunni Imam Abu Hanifah is located.
 Kadhimiyyah is where the Mosque of Shi’ite Imams Musa al-Kadhim and Muhammad al-Jawad is located.